Rafaelsoz/Rafaelsoz/README.md

 ---
 ### 🔬 **Currently Exploring**
-- LLM-powered analytics workflows
+- LLM-powered analytics workflows for data analysis and business insights.
-- Retrieval-Augmented Generation, RAG
+- Advanced Retrieval-Augmented Generation techniques for more accurate semantic search.
-- Agentic AI systems for automation
+- Agentic AI systems for automation.

 ---